 Seminar in Computational Mathematics

-A year-long graduate sequence outside of applied mathematics in an area where mathematics has significant application.
-Approval of the sequence from the graduate committee chair is required.6
+Choose two courses in an area where your research and mathematics have significant application.
+Approval of the sequence from the graduate committee chair is required.

 Exams